Emmotes/ic_spoilers/docs/vlithryn.md

 # Adventures and Variants

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
-**Unlock Adventure: The Mechanical Menace (???)** (Complete Area 50)
+**Unlock Adventure: The Mechanical Menace (Vlithryn)** (Complete Area 50)
 > Stop the Modron March from crushing Waterdeep under its mechanical heel.
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![The Priestess of Persana Icon](images/vlithryn/26225.png) **Variant 1: The Priestess of Persana** (Complete Area 75)
 > Vlithryn starts in the formation.
-(Slot 6) She can't be moved or removed.
+She can't be moved or removed.
 > Only Vlithryn and Champions in the columns in front of her can deal damage.
-> Slots 0-5, and her 6
 > Getting to Know Vlithryn: Vlithryn increases the damage of Champions in the columns in front of her.
 Place your damage-dealing Champions to take advantage of this!
 >
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![Less Talky-Talky, More Healy-Healy Icon](images/vlithryn/26226.png) **Variant 2: Less Talky-Talky, More Healy-Healy** (Complete Area 125)
 > Vlithryn starts in the formation with her Cleric Clinic ability unlocked.
-(Slot 9) She can be moved, but not removed.
+She can be moved, but not removed.
 > After area 10, a random Champion is engulfed in flames every 5 seconds, dealing 60% of their maximum health in damage.
 This damage is reduced by 10% for each potion of Heroism that is active on the party.
 > Getting to Know Vlithryn: Vlithryn heals the most damaged member in the formation every second.
 Use her and other healers to get through the fire!
 </div></div>
 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 ![ A Variety of Surface Dwellers Icon](images/vlithryn/26227.png) **Variant 3:  A Variety of Surface Dwellers** (Complete Area 175)
 > Vlithryn starts in the formation with her Spreading the Word specialization choice unlocked and selected.
-(Slot 9) She can be moved, but not removed.
+She can be moved, but not removed.
 > You can't use a Potion of Specialization on Vlithryn.
 > Only one Champion of each species can be included in the formation at any time.
 Champions with multiple species count for all of their species.
 > Getting to Know Vlithryn: Vlithryn wants to spread the word of Persana to all the surface dwellers.
 How many different species can you feature in your formation?